 According to GASB principles, if the benefits are not prefunded, the rate earned by the General Asset we have used a discount rate of 4.0%.
-The Town is currently partially prefunding the obligation with additional contributions of \$1,500,000.
-Based on this policy, we have determined that a discount rate of 5% is appropriate for financial reporting purposes.
-If the Town were to commence fully prefunding the Annual Required Contribution instead of paying benefits when due plus \$1,500,000, the measurement would likely be based on an 8.0% discount rate.
+The Town is currently partially prefunding the obligation with additional contributions of about \$1,500,000 for FYE17 and about \$1,800,000 for FYE19 through financial reporting purposes.
+If the Town were to commence fully prefunding the Annual Required

 Account must be used to select the discount rate used to measure the plan.
-To measure on that basis funding amounts.
+To measure on that basis based on an 7.5% discount rate.